-- Completed undergraduate courses in Discrete Mathematics and Statistics with a minimum grade of B. - Completed cyber-related undergraduate courses with a minimum grade of B and demonstrated competency in Python Programming, C Programming, Assembly Language, PowerShell, Basic Data Structures and Algorithms, Systems Administration, Computer Networking, and Linux Fundamentals. - Have at least one year of proven IT or cybersecurity industry experience.
-Exceptions can be made based on the overall application package.
+- Completed undergraduate courses in Discrete Mathematics and Statistics with a minimum grade of B. - Successfully finished undergraduate courses in cybersecurity with a minimum grade of B, along with proven proficiency in Python Programming, C Programming, Assembly Language, PowerShell, Basic Data Structures and Algorithms, Systems Administration, Computer Networking, and Linux Fundamentals. - You must possess a minimum of one year of verifiable experience in the IT or cybersecurity sector.
+Depending on the comprehensive quality of the application package, considerations for exceptions may be made.